 Taking action on smoking and health

 There is both evidence and concern that children and young people who are 'looked after' are much more likely to be affected by tobacco and second-hand smoke (SHS) than their peers.
 The health risks of smoking and SHS exposure are well known to have a negative impact on both health and life outcomes and unfortunately this is a persistent health inquality between children who are looked after and other children and young people.
-Please refer to our viewpoint article for more information.

 In 2017 we published and disseminated a paper to all Scotland's Corporate Parents.
 This paper called on them to include planned action on tobacco within their corporate parenting plans as part of their responsibility to promote the wellbeing of care experienced children and young people.

 ASH Scotland in partnership with NHS Grampian have developed a training pack for NHS partners to deliver in partnership with either a local authority social work/children services departments or funded voluntary organisations with a role in residential care of children and young people.

 The course is for residential care staff, kinship carers, foster carers and other professionals who work with children and young people who are care expierenced.
 For more information contact firstname.lastname@example.org.

 Action on Smoking & Health (Scotland) (ASH Scotland) is a registered Scottish charity (SC 010412) and a company limited by guarantee(Scottish company no 141711).
 The registered office is 8 Frederick Street, Edinburgh EH2 2HB.

 ASH Scotland acknowledges with thanks the support of the British Heart Foundation and the Scottish Government in developing our website.